NestJS-Microservices-Backend/client-gateway/README.md

 npm run start:dev
 ```

 The application will be available at `http://localhost:3000`.
+All endpoints are prefixed with `/api`.

 ### API Endpoints